department-of-veterans-affairs/vets-website/_disability/4-conditions-pow.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

 If you are a former POW with disabilities related to your captivity, you may be eligible for compensation.
-If you are a former POW and have been diagnosed as at least 10% disabled by one - or more - of the following conditions , VA presumes it is because of your POW experience, no matter how long you were in captivity:
+VA has identified several conditions presumed to be related to the deprivations, traumas, and cold injuries sustained by POWs.
+If you are a former POW and have been diagnosed with one or more of the conditions listed below and it has manifest to a compensable degree (at least 10 percent disabling) at any time following active duty military service, VA presumes that the condition is associated with your POW experience.

+### For former POWs, who were captive for any length of time, the following conditions are presumed to be service connected:

-- Osteoporosis (on or after October 10, 2008, if the POW has PTSD)
+-	Osteoporosis (for claims filed on or after October 10, 2008, if the POW also has a diagnosis of Post Traumatic Stress Disorder (PTSD))
+-	Psychosis
-- Neuropsychiatric condition, including psychosis, dysthymic disorder (depressive neurosis), and any of the anxiety states (e.g., PTSD)
+-	Any of the anxiety states
-- Cold injury
+-	Dysthymic disorder (or depressive neurosis)
+-	Residuals of frostbite (if the POW was detained in climactic conditions consistent with the occurrence of frostbite)
-- Traumatic arthritis
+-	Post-traumatic osteoarthritis
-- Stroke
+-	Stroke and its complications
-- Heart disease
+-	Atherosclerotic heart disease and its complications
+- Hypertensive vascular disease, including hypertensive heart disease, and their complications

-For former POWs who were captive for 30 days or more, the following additional conditions are presumed to be service connected.
+### For former POWs who were captive for 30 days or more, the following additional conditions are presumed to be service connected:

-- Osteoporosis (on or after September 28, 2009)
+- Osteoporosis (for claims filed on or after September 28, 2009; a diagnosis of PTSD is not required if the POW was captive for 30 days or more)
-- Nutritional deficiencies, including avitaminosis, beriberi, malnutrition, and pellagra
+-	Avitaminosis
+-	Beriberi (including beriberi heart disease)
+-	Chronic dysentery
 -	Helminthiasis
+-	Malnutrition (including optic atrophy associated with malnutrition)
+-	Pellagra
+-	Any other nutritional deficiency
+-	Irritable bowel syndrome
+-	Peptic ulcer disease
-- Peripheral neuropathy
+-	Peripheral neuropathy (except where directly related to infectious disease)
-- Digestive disorders, including peptic ulcer disease, chronic dysentery, irritable bowel syndrome, and cirrhosis of the liver
+-	Cirrhosis of the liver

 </div>
 </div>